Slins-23/chip-8/README.md

 * Improve tracking of FPS in order to optimize distinctively for display and use in the main loop in order to update emulation variables?

-* Possibly use threads to separate the emulation from the rest of the program and thus isolate their respective framerates and other variables;
+* Use threads to separate the emulation from the rest of the program and thus isolate their respective framerates and other variables?

 * Add option to step/skip back instead of forward only;